Course Title: Case Studies in Data Science

 On completion of this course you should be able to:

-- Analyse and discuss social impact and professional issues in the realm of data science, in particular evaluate solutions to privacy threats within the context of data science practice in industry
+- Contrast social impact and professional issues in the realm of different data science domains

 Overview of Learning Activities

-Key concepts will be explained in lectures, classes or online, where course material will be presented and the subject matter will be illustrated with demonstrations and examples.
+Key concepts will be explained in pre-recorded material, classes or online, where course material will be presented and the subject matter will be illustrated with demonstrations and examples.
+Lectorials will be driven by data science experts from industry.

 Tutorials, workshops and/or labs and/or group discussions (including online forums) focused on projects and problem solving will provide you practice in the application of theory and procedures.
 You will explore the concepts with teaching staff and other students, and receive feedback on your progress from data scientists working in industry.
 You will develop an integrated understanding of the subject matter through private study by working through the course as presented in classes.
 Comprehensive learning materials will aid you in gaining practice at solving conceptual and technical problems.